-Year-End Financial Planning Checklist
+Year-End Financial Checklist

-It is only autumn, but this is the time to think about our financial affairs in preparation for year end.
-Consider what you can do to best position yourself.
-Here are a few ideas to start your thinking:
+It's only autumn, but this may be a great time to be thinking about your financial affairs in preparation for the year end.
+December 31 is the deadline for many tax and pension-related activities.
+Consider the opportunities to best position yourself.
+Here are some tax-planning suggestions to start your thinking.